lth-elm/Backtrading-Python-Binance/README.md

 portofolio = 10000.0 # amount of money we start with stake_val = 1
 quantity = 0.10 # percentage to buy based on the current portofolio amount
-# here it would be a unit equivalent to 1000$ if the value of our portofolio didn't change
+# here it would correspond to a unit equivalent to 1000$ if the value of our portofolio didn't change

 start = '2017-01-01'
 end = '2020-12-31'